PoisotLab/ms_metaweb_perspectives/README.md

 different structure, notably by having a larger connectance [see *e.g.*
 @Wood2015EffSpa] and complexity [see *e.g.* @Galiana2022EcoNet], from any of
 these local networks.
-These local networks (capturing the $\alpha$ diversity of interactions) are a subset of the metaweb's species and interactions, and have been called "metaweb realizations" [@Poisot2015SpeWhy].
+These local networks (capturing the $\alpha$ diversity of interactions) are a subset of the metaweb's species and their interactions, and have been called "metaweb realizations" [@Poisot2015SpeWhy].
 Differences between local networks and their metawebs are due to chance, species abundance and co-occurrence, local environmental conditions, and local distribution of functional traits, among others.
 Yet, recent results by @Saravia2021EcoNet